Writing SQL Queries

 Clickhouse Overview

-Clickhouse SQL is identical to ANSI SQL in many ways with some distinctive features.
-It supports SELECT, GROUP BY, JOIN, ORDER BY, subqueries in FROM, IN operator and subqueries in IN operator, window functions, many aggregate functions (avg, max, min, last, first, etc.), scalar subqueries, and so on.
+Clickhouse is a true Column-Oriented Database Management System that excels in storing and working with metrics and crypto-related data due to its exceptional speed.
+Clickhouse SQL is similar to ANSI SQL with some unique features.
+It supports SELECT, GROUP BY, JOIN, ORDER BY, subqueries in FROM, IN operator and subqueries in IN operator, window functions, numerous aggregate functions (avg, max, min, last, first, etc.), scalar subqueries, and more.

 • No full-fledged transactions.
 The SQL Editor has read-only access, and Clickhouse is used mainly as append-only storage, so the lack of transactions does not cause any issues for this use case.